Computer science personal statement

 Computer science personal statement example

-Despite obtaining my undergraduate degree in social science, I have developed a passion for technology and a strong interest in the world of computer science through my academic endeavours, extra-curricular activities, and part-time employment.
+Despite obtaining my undergraduate degree in social science, I have developed a passion for technology and a strong interest in the world of computer science through my academic endeavours, extra-curricular activities, and part-time job.

 My journey into the realm of technology began during my undergraduate studies, where I quickly discovered the analytical and problem-solving skills inherent in computer science were the very skills I was drawn to in the field of social science.